tfpf/ScrollableContainers/README.md

   * Scrolling the mouse wheel while holding down Shift or swiping horizontally with two fingers on the touchpad triggers a horizontal scroll.
 * Horizontally centres the contents if the window is wider.
+* Reserves all space for child widgets in the window.
+  * The scrollbars do not take up any space.
+When scrolling or moving the cursor into the window, they are shown briefly, and then hidden.

 ### Notes
 `"<Button-4>"`, `"<Button-5>"` and `"<MouseWheel>"` are bound to all widgets using `bind_all` to handle mouse wheel